Table of Contents

 The Middle East remains the most critical region for oil production, containing nearly half of the world's proven crude oil reserves.
 Countries like Saudi Arabia, Iraq, Iran, and the United Arab Emirates are among the top producers.
 Saudi Arabia, in particular, plays a pivotal role as the world's largest exporter of crude oil and a key member of the Organization of the Petroleum Exporting Countries (OPEC).
 Its ability to adjust production levels often dictates global price trends.
 Iraq, with its vast reserves in fields like Rumaila, is steadily increasing output to rebuild its economy post-conflict.

 The region's oil is relatively easy and cheap to extract compared to other areas, giving Middle Eastern producers a significant cost advantage.
-However, geopolitical tensions, such as conflicts in the Strait of Hormuz or internal instability, can disrupt supply chains and cause global price spikes.
+For example, Saudi Arabia's production costs are estimated at around $10 per barrel, significantly lower than many other producers worldwide.
+However, geopolitical tensions, such as conflicts in the Strait of Hormuz—a vital chokepoint through which approximately 20% of global petroleum passes—or internal instability, can disrupt supply chains and cause global price spikes.
 The International Energy Agency (IEA) frequently monitors these dynamics to assess energy security risks.
-Additionally, the shift toward renewable energy in some nations creates new uncertainties for long-term demand in the region.
+Additionally, the shift toward renewable energy in some nations creates new uncertainties for long-term demand in the region, prompting efforts toward economic diversification.

 North America: The Shale Revolution